 Some additional thoughts on entering and leaving spaces:

 One of my ongoing practices is to greet and then say goodbye to any space I encounter.
-With my office, I say good morning to it each day and then thank it at the end of the day when I say good night.
-My interactions with it include not only the physical space, but also any of the invisible beings that are part of the healing context that the office embodies.
+With my office, which I was in for 33 years before giving it up when Covid came, I said good morning to it each day and then thanked it at the end of the day when I said good night.
+I also rang Tibetan singing bowls to open the space in the morning and then to close the work time when I left in the evening.
+My interactions with it included not only the physical space, but also any of the invisible beings that were part of the healing context that the office embodies.
+I didn’t see these beings, but I assumed they were always there offering healing support.

-When I enter Central Park each morning on my way to work, I greet the Spirit of Central Park, thanking it for the gift of such a beautiful natural setting within the midst of New York City.
-Often, on my way across the park, I find myself communing with the Spirit of the Park at special places along the way, offering more gratitude.
+When I used to walk across Central Park each morning on my way to work, I would greet the Spirit of the park, thanking it for the gift of such a beautiful natural setting within the midst of New York City.
+I still do this each time I’m in the park, so deeply grateful for the life energy and beauty that are part of this profound gift.
+Often, on my way across the park when I commuted, I would find myself communing with the Spirit of the Park at special places along the way, offering more gratitude.

 Going into Grand Central Station, I’m aware of the near-constant hustle and bustle and of the amount of energy encompassed by the Spirit of the place.
 I express gratitude here, as well.
 As you can see, there’s no limit to the opportunities in city living to remember, attune to, and interact with the invisible support that is all around us…